josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚡️_public_legitimacy_crisis_behavioural_governance.md

 ---

 ## 🏮 Footer
-*Public Legitimacy Crisis in Behavioural Governance* is a living node of the Polaris Protocol.
+*⚡️ Public Legitimacy Crisis in Behavioural Governance* is a living node of the Polaris Protocol.
 It maps the inevitable backlash arising when behavioural-surveillance systems become publicly visible — and the structural reasons such systems cannot maintain public trust.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_